puentesarrin/bonzo/docs/releases/next.rst

 New modules
 ~~~~~~~~~~~

-- The :mod:`bonzo.mail` module provides a better way to handles messages, this
+- The :mod:`bonzo.smtp` module provides a better way to handles messages, this
   module is created to support asynchronous code in the request callback.
 - The :mod:`bonzo.errors` module provides custom exceptions for writing error
   codes to the client.